Compare & Buy Cruise Insurance

 Average Costs

-A CHOICE survey found average travel insurance with cruise cover was about $382 AUD for an 8 –12 day cruise, though prices vary significantly by insurer and personal profile.
+A CHOICE survey found that the average cost of travel insurance with cruise cover was about $271 AUD for an 11-day South Pacific journey.
+Although prices vary significantly by insurer and personal profile.

 Minimum and Maximum Ranges